bleroy/3d-junkyard/Atari130MX/readme.md

 Before we assemble the switches onto the PCB, we need to add any through-hole components while both sides of the PCB are still accessible, but it's also a good time to do any surface mount components as well:

 * Solder your chosen connector onto the board.
 The connectors go on the bottom side, which is the one that *doesn't* have key indicators on the silkscreen.
 * If you're adding a Raspberry Pi PICO, solder it in place.
-Surface-mount is fine, but if you prefer, you can place it on haders.
+Surface-mount is fine, but if you prefer, you can place it on headers.
 The Pi PICO also goes on the underside of the board, opposite the key indicators.
 Solder the 100 Ohm resistor (either side is fine).
 * Solder the LED.
 Short leg goes to GND, which is indicated on the silkscreen with a square pad.
 Bend the LED to be horizontal pointing to the bottom of the board.

 ### Soldering the switches

 The plate should ensure proper relative alignment of the switches.
 Turn the whole assembly contact up, then put the main PCB on top of it, key silkscreen on the bottom.

+Add the spacers or washers, screws and nuts in the 5 holes.

 Ensure proper alignment, then solder two diagonally opposed switches for stability.
 Then solder the rest of the switches.

-Add the spacers or washers, screws and nuts in the 5 holes to finish assembling the PCB and plate.

 ### Soldering the adapter